-- (b) Critical judgements in applying the Group's accounting policies (continued) - (ii) Estimate of fair value of investment properties under development
+(b) Critical judgements in applying the Group's accounting policies (continued)

+(ii) Estimate of fair value of investment properties under development

 Properties under construction or development for future used as investment properties are classified as investment properties under development.
-If the fair value cannot be reliably determined, the investment properties under development will be measured at cost until such time as fair value can be reliably determined.
+If the fair value cannot be reliably measured, the investment properties under development will be measured at cost until such time as fair value can be reliably measured.
 The Group has to exercise judgement in determining when the fair value of investment properties under development can be reliably measured, which might include the consideration of (i) whether the construction permits have been obtained; (ii) whether the development plans have been approved; and (iii) the remaining construction cost can be accurately estimated.
 Other indications may also be appropriate in light of the facts and circumstances of individual developments.
-The directors concluded that the fair value of investment properties under development continues to be measured at cost until the development plans have been approved or the remaining construction cost can be accurately estimated.
+The directors concluded that certain investment properties under development continues to be measured at cost until the development plans or the remaining construction cost can be accurately estimated (Note 12).